-In this crowded digital era, blogging can help you demonstrate your expertise and establish your authority.
+In this crowded digital era, blogging can help you demonstrate your expertise and establish you as an authority.
 In order to do this, you’ll have to keep an eye on trends in your niche and consistently blog about it.

 Be sure to offer tips and recommendations to your audience on a regular basis, and let them realize that your blog is a go-to resource when it comes to everything related to your niche.